Foster Care

 Who is in Nebraska foster care?

 Youth in foster care range from infants to 18 years old.
-The average age of a child in foster care is 9 years old, and there are slightly more boys than girls.
+The average age of a child in foster care is 10 years old, and there are slightly more boys than girls.
 The median amount of time that a child is in foster care is just over a year.
-More than half of these children will be safely reunified with their parents or primary caregivers, and nearly one-quarter will be adopted, many by their foster parents.
-In the U.S., more than 20,000 youth leave the foster care system each year because they have not yet been safely reunited with their families or adopted, and are too old to remain in state custody.
+More than half of children in foster care are safely reunited with their parents or caregivers, while nearly one-quarter are adopted by their foster families.
+In 2023, approximately 64% of children in Nebraska’s foster care system were reunified with their families within 12 months of entering care.

 Why are children and teens in foster care?

 Most of the children and teens in foster care have experienced abuse or neglect in some capacity.
-Each state determines how physical, sexual, and emotional abuse are defined, and youth enter foster care if it meets these criteria.
+Each state defines physical, sexual and emotional abuse based on its own laws.
+Youth enter foster care when those criteria are met to ensure their safety.
 Neglect can include physical neglect, medical neglect or lack of supervision.
-Physical neglect includes, but is not limited to, failure to provide the youth with food, clothing, or the shelter necessary to sustain the life or health of the youth.
-Other reasons can include the parents are incarcerated or abandoned the youth.
+Physical neglect includes failing to provide a youth with basic needs like adequate food, clothing or shelter to support their health and safety.
+Other reasons for removal can include parental incarceration or abandonment.

 How many youth are in Nebraska foster care?